jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

     return roomInfo
 ```

-print rooms in pyRevit window by instantiating the definition feeding it teh room collector.
+print rooms in pyRevit window by instantiating the definition; supplying the room collector.
 ```python
 print(roomInfo(revitRoomCollector))
 ```

+And here we have it
 ![image](print_rooms_output.png)

 ---